chiconasa3000/2D-3D-RegistrationTool/README.md

 * -typePlot It is the type of plot, It could be 2D for only one fixed image
 * or use both fixed images to produce 3D plot of cost function vs parameters.
 * -indParam It is what parameter has chosen for every fixed image.
 The order of parameters are (rx,ry,rz,tx,ty,tz,sg).
-* -rangex It is the changing interval of transformation paramete.
+* -rangex It is the changing interval of transformation parameter.
 It is applied for one fixed image.
 If you want 3D plot use additionally -rangey.
-* -step is how many change the interval in every range
+* -step It is how many change the interval in every range
 ```

 ## Visual Register

-> It build some animation in order to visualize the process registration
+> It build some animation in order to visualize the registration process

 ```
 ./VisualRegister -dirResultsReg ~/Desktop/BienHechoChristian/outputDataImag0/ -movingImage ../inputData/pelvisVol.mha -indRegistro 0 -numLevels 4 -p AP -dc 90 0 0 -foc 0 -1000 0 -threshold 100 -scd -124 -o pelvisDif